Home » Chicken Recipes » Breaded Chicken Tenders

 Instructions

 • Remove the chicken tenders from the marinade letting the excess drip off.
-Roll in the flour coating and place onto a cookie sheet fitted with a rack.
-After dredging all of the pieces once, repeat giving them a second coating.
-Press the flour onto the chicken pieces.
-Chill uncovered for 1 hour.
+Roll in the seasoned flour then place onto a cookie sheet fitted with a rack.

-• Heat the oil to 350°-360°F in a deep pot or dutch oven.
+• Fry: Heat the oil to 350°-360°F in a deep pot or dutch oven.
 Cook the chicken tenders in batches for 4-5 minutes depending on the thickness, until golden and cooked through.
 Adjust the cooking time according to size.

 • Remove to a paper towel lined tray to drain.
 Season immediately with additional seasoned salt.
 Rest for 5 minutes, then serve with your favorite dipping sauce.